tmoux/AdventOfCode-23/README.md

 Part 2 seems nearly intractable in the general case.
 After sitting for a while being confused why the problem was so hard, I looked at the inputs and discovered there were only 6 "A"-rooms, and their paths/cycles were disjoint, and only contained one "Z"-room, *and* the lengths of the cycles are equal to the distance to the "Z"-room!
 Therefore the problem reduces to a CRT problem, which itself degenerates to an LCM calculation.

+### Day 9 (Mirage Maintenance)

+This was a pretty straightforward problem.
+Unfortunately my performance was hindered by my slow typing today.
+I was also unsure how to handle a case where the list would become empty before we hit all zeros (e.g, `1 2`), but I eventually assumed this wouldn't be a problem and chugged on.